-We have incurred losses in each year since our inception, including net losses of approximately \$130.7 million and \$192.2 million in the fiscal 2020 and 2021, respectively.
-As of January 31, 2021, we had an accumulated deficit of approximately \$398.2 million.
+We have incurred losses in each year since our inception, including net losses of approximately \$130.7 million, \$192.2 million, and \$69.0 million in fiscal 2020, fiscal 2021, and the six month period ended July 31, 2021, respectively.
+As of July 31, 2021, we had an accumulated deficit of approximately \$466.3 million.
 While we have experienced significant growth in revenue in recent periods, we cannot assure you that we will achieve profitability in future periods or that, if at any time we are profitable, we will sustain profitability.
 We also expect our operating and other expenses to increase in the foreseeable future as we continue to invest for our future growth, including expanding our research and development function to drive further development of The DevOps Platform, expanding our sales and marketing activities, developing the functionality to expand into adjacent markets, and reaching customers in new geographic locations, which will negatively affect our operating results if our total revenue does not increase.
 In addition to the anticipated costs to grow our business, we also expect to incur significant additional legal, accounting, and other expenses as a newly public company.
 These efforts and additional expenses may be more costly than we expect, and we cannot guarantee that we will be able to increase our revenue to offset our operating expenses.
 Our revenue growth may slow or our revenue may decline for a number of reasons, including reduced demand for The DevOps Platform, increased competition, an increased use of our free product offerings, a decrease in the growth or reduction in size of our overall market, or if we cannot capitalize on growth opportunities.
 Further, as our SaaS offering makes up an increasing percentage of our total revenue, we expect to see increased associated cloud-related costs, such as hosting and managing costs, which may adversely impact our gross margins.
-Any failure to increase our revenue or to manage our costs as we continue to grow and invest in our business would prevent us from achieving or maintaining profitability o positive operating cash flow at all or on a consistent basis, which would cause our business, financial condition, and results of operations to suffer.
+Any failure to increase our revenue or to manage our costs as we continue to grow and invest in our business would prevent us from achieving or maintaining profitability or maintaining positive operating cash flow at all or on a consistent basis, which would cause our business, financial condition, and results of operations to suffer.